authhero/auth/README.md

 - Magic link
 - Code

-After having being burnt by several freemium model auth solutions that get too expensive once you start growing the user base I wanted a solution where you easily can eject and host it straight on Cloudflare.
+After having been burnt by several freemium model auth solutions that get too expensive once you start growing the user base I wanted a solution where you easily can eject and host it straight on Cloudflare.

 It's based on the following tech stack